Macroeconomic Data Transformations Matter: Conclusion

 \section{Conclusion}

-This paper studied the virtues of standard and newly proposed data transformations for macroeconomic forecasting with machine learning.
-The classic transformations comprise the dimension reduction of stationarized data by means of principal components, and the inclusion of level variables in order to take into account low frequency movements.
+This paper studies the virtues of standard and newly proposed data transformations for macroeconomic forecasting with machine learning.
+The classic transformations comprise the dimension reduction of stationarized data by means of principal components and the inclusion of level variables in order to take into account low frequency movements.
 Newly proposed avenues include moving average factors (MAF) and moving average rotation of $X$ (MARX).
-The last two were motivated by the need to compress the information within a lag polynomial, especially if one desires to keep $X$ close to its original -- interpretable -- space.
+The last two were motivated by the need to compress the information within a lag polynomial, especially if one desires to keep $X$ close to its original -- interpretable -- space. {In addition to the aforementioned transformations focusing on $X$, we considered two pre-processing alternatives for the target variable, namely the direct and path average approaches.}

 To evaluate the contribution of data transformations for macroeconomic prediction, we have considered three linear and two nonlinear ML methods (Elastic Net, Adaptive Lasso, Linear Boosting, Random Forests and Boosted Trees) in a substantive pseudo-out-of-sample forecasting exercise was done over 38 years for 10 key macroeconomic indicators and 6 horizons.
 With the different permutations of $f_Z$'s available from the above, we have analyzed a total of 15 different information sets.
 The combination of standard and non-standard data transformations (\textit{MARX}, \textit{MAF}, \textit{Level}) is shown to minimize the RMSE, particularly at shorter horizons.
-Those consistent gains are usually obtained when a nonlinear non-parametric ML algorithm is being used.
+Those consistent gains are usually obtained when a nonlinear nonparametric ML algorithm is being used.
 This is precisely the algorithmic environment we conjectured could benefit most from our proposed $f_Z$'s.
 Additionally, traditional factors are featured in the overwhelming majority of best information sets for each target.
 Therefore, while ML methods can handle the high-dimensional $X$ (both computationally and statistically), extracting common factors remains straightforward feature engineering that works.

-As the number of researchers and practitioners in the field is ever-growing, we believe those insights consists a bedrock on which stronger ML-based systems can be developed to further improve macroeconomic forecasting.
+{The way the prediction is constructed can make a great difference.
+The path average approach is more accurate than the direct one for almost all real activity variables (and at various horizons).
+The gains can be as large as 30\% and are mostly observed when the path average approach is used in conjunction with regularization and/or nonparametric nonlinearity.}